 Fed Square Pty Ltd has six Company Directors and operates with a Chief Executive Officer and a small (approximately 50) team of professionals with experience across a diverse range of areas including project management, finance, leasing, marketing, media and promotions, event management, operations and facilities.

-Since opening in 2002, Federation Square has received an average of 10 million visits a year.
+Until COVID, Federation Square has received an average of 10 million visits a year.

 Facility Management Association

 As an active advocate for the Facilities Management industry Sharon is a member of the Board of the Facility Management Association of Australia and also sits on their National Diversity and Inclusion Portfolio Group (which was awarded Committee of the Year 2018).

 Under Sharon's chairmanship the FMA's Victorian Committee was awarded Committee of the Year 2019 and she was recognised by the FMA as Committee Member of the Year in 2016.

 Some key achievements Sharon has driven while involved with the FMA include:

 Introduction of events focused on supporting women in the FM industry

 Leading the development and implementation of policies and strategies including the Diversity and Inclusion Policy and the FMA Indigenous Engagement Strategy

 The Facility Management Association of Australia is the peak national industry body for facilities management, representing and supporting professionals and organisations responsible for the operational management of Australia's built environments.